significa/frontend-challenge/my-code/README.md

 * I tried my best to make the like buttons one single component.
 I think I did a good job.
 * No tests provided (lack of knowledge).

+## Installing dependencies

+This uses yarn as the package manager.
+Just run `yarn` in the project directory to install the dependencies.

 ## Running in a development environment

 In the project directory, you can run: